Industrial And Logistics

 Owners usually get the best value from service center construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-2. Building And Yard Release Planning
+2. Building And Yard Release Planning With Utility Coordination And City Of Georgetown Permit

-3. Service-center Field Execution
+3. Georgetown Service-center Field Execution Across Building, Yard, And Utility Phases

-4. Move-in, Startup, And Final Closeout
+4. Move-in, Georgetown Startup, And Final Operational Closeout

-Move-in, Startup, And Final Closeout is treated as a decision gate, not a box-checking exercise.
+Move-in, Georgetown Startup, And Final Operational Closeout is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.